-1.6 Construction
+1.5 Construction

-1.6.1 Cabinet
+1.5.1 Cabinet

 See Figure 2.
 This unit is self-contained in an aluminum cabinet rated for outdoor use.
-The cabinet is equipped with an extruded aluminum frame which surrounds and protects the profile of the cabinet.
-The mounting base has forklift slots to facilitate moving and positioning the unit.
+The mounting base has front and side entry forklift slots to facilitate moving and positioning the unit.
 The exterior of the cabinet is finished with a durable painted finish to protect it against corrosion.
 Access panels are provided for easy access to all major components for maintenance and/or service.
 The operator controls are conveniently located on the front of the unit.
 The cabinet houses the desiccant rotor assembly and drive system, process and reactivation air blowers, a reactivation heater system and electrical controls.

-1.6.2 Inlets and Outlets
+1.5.2 Inlets and Outlets

-The process air inlet and outlet have round, flex duct connections.
-The reactivation inlet and outlet have rectangular openings.
-The reactivation air inlet is equipped with louvers which aid in preventing rain or snow from entering.
+The two process air inlets and the process air outlet have round, flex duct connections.
+The reactivation air inlet and outlet have single rectangular openings and are equipped with louvers which aid in preventing rain or snow from entering.
 Screens are provided in the inlets and outlets to prevent birds or other small animals from entering or nesting.
-For the location of the duct connections, see the Installation drawing.
+For the size and location of the duct connections, see the installation drawing provided with the unit.